 At present, it should be noted that none of these afore-mentioned technologies is widely used and few devices have undergone extensive clinical trials.
 Many of these devices remain investigational and large-scale studies are underway to collect sufficient long-term data to validate these various applications as viable alternatives to surgery in the initial treatment of selected patients.
 The FDA is requiring that both Nitinol Medical Technologies, Inc and AGA Medical Corp. continue to study their products over the next 5 years to better assess their long-term safety and effectiveness (Meadows, 2002).

-A randomized, controlled clinical trial funded by NMT Medical (Furlan, et al., 2012) found that, in patients with cryptogenic stroke or TIA who had a patent foramen ovale, closure with a device did not offer a greater benefit than medical therapy alone for the prevention of recurrent stroke or TIA.
-The investigators conducted a multicenter, randomized, open-label trial of closure with a percutaneous device, as compared with medical therapy alone, in patients between 18 and 60 years of age who presented with a cryptogenic stroke or transient ischemic attack (TIA) and had a patent foramen ovale.
-The primary end point was a composite of stroke or transient ischemic attack during 2 years of follow-up, death from any cause during the first 30 days, or death from neurologic causes between 31 days and 2 years.
+A randomized, controlled clinical trial funded by NMT Medical (Furlan et al, 2012) found that, in patients with cryptogenic stroke or TIA who had a PFO, closure with a device did not offer a greater benefit than medical therapy alone for the prevention of recurrent stroke or TIA.
+The investigators conducted a multi-center, randomized, open-label trial of closure with a percutaneous device, as compared with medical therapy alone, in patients between 18 and 60 years of age who presented with a cryptogenic stroke or TIA and had a PFO.
+The primary end-point was a composite of stroke or TIA during 2 years of follow-up, death from any cause during the first 30 days, or death from neurologic causes between 31 days and 2 years.
 A total of 909 patients were enrolled in the trial.
-The cumulative incidence (Kaplan-Meier estimate) of the primary end point was 5.5 % in the closure group (447 patients) as compared with 6.8 % in the medical-therapy group (462 patients) (adjusted hazard ratio, 0.78; 95 % confidence interval, 0.45 to 1.35; P= 0.37).
-The respective rates were 2.9 % and 3.1 % for stroke (P= 0.79) and 3.1 % and 4.1 % for TIA (P= 0.44).
+The cumulative incidence (Kaplan-Meier estimate) of the primary end-point was 5.5 % in the closure group (447 patients) as compared with 6.8 % in the medical-therapy group (462 patients) (adjusted HR, 0.78; 95 % CI: 0.45 to 1.35; p = 0.37).
+The respective rates were 2.9 % and 3.1 % for stroke (p = 0.79) and 3.1 % and 4.1 % for TIA (p = 0.44).
 No deaths occurred by 30 days in either group, and there were no deaths from neurologic causes during the 2-year follow-up period.
 A cause other than paradoxical embolism was usually apparent in patients with recurrent neurologic events.

-In the primary intention-to-treat analysis, a randomized controlled clinical trial demonstrated no significant benefit associated with closure of a patent foramen ovale in adults who had had a cryptogenic ischemic stroke.
-Carroll, et al. (2013) conducted a trial to evaluate whether closure is superior to medical therapy alone in preventing recurrent ischemic stroke or early death in patients 18 to 60 years of age.
-In this prospective, multicenter, randomized, event-driven trial, investigators randomly assigned patients, in a 1:1 ratio, to medical therapy alone or closure of the patent foramen ovale.
+In the primary intention-to-treat analysis, a randomized controlled clinical trial demonstrated no significant benefit associated with closure of a PFO in adults who had had a cryptogenic ischemic stroke.
+Carroll et al (2013) conducted a trial to evaluate whether closure is superior to medical therapy alone in preventing recurrent ischemic stroke or early death in patients 18 to 60 years of age.
+In this prospective, multi-center, randomized, event-driven trial, investigators randomly assigned patients, in a 1:1 ratio, to medical therapy alone or closure of the PFO.
 The primary results of the trial were analyzed when the target of 25 primary end-point events had been observed and adjudicated.
-The investigators enrolled 980 patients (mean age, 45.9 years) at 69 sites.
-The medical-therapy group received one or more antiplatelet medications (74.8 %) or warfarin (25.2 %).
-Treatment exposure between the two groups was unequal (1375 patient-years in the closure group vs. 1184 patient-years in the medical-therapy group, P= 0.009) owing to a higher dropout rate in the medical-therapy group.
-In the intention-to-treat cohort, 9 patients in the closure group and 16 in the medical-therapy group had a recurrence of stroke (hazard ratio with closure, 0.49; 95 % confidence interval [CI], 0.22 to 1.11; P= 0.08).
-The between-group difference in the rate of recurrent stroke was significant in the prespecified per-protocol cohort (6 events in the closure group vs. 14 events in the medical-therapy group; hazard ratio, 0.37; 95 % CI, 0.14 to 0.96; P= 0.03) and in the as-treated cohort (5 events vs. 16 events; hazard ratio, 0.27; 95 % CI, 0.10 to 0.75; P= 0.007).
-Serious adverse events occurred in 23.0 % of the patients in the closure group and in 21.6 % in the medical-therapy group (P= 0.65).
-Procedure-related or device-related serious adverse events occurred in 21 of 499 patients in the closure group (4.2 %), but the rate of atrial fibrillation or device thrombus was not increased.
-The authors concluded that, in the primary intention-to-treat analysis, there was no significant benefit associated with closure of a patent foramen ovale in adults who had had a cryptogenic ischemic stroke.
-However, closure was superior to medical therapy alone in the prespecified per-protocol and as-treated analyses, with a low rate of associated risks.
+The investigators enrolled 980 patients (mean age of 45.9 years) at 69 sites.
+The medical-therapy group received 1 or more anti-platelet medications (74.8 %) or warfarin (25.2 %).
+Treatment exposure between the 2 groups was unequal (1,375 patient-years in the closure group versus 1,184 patient-years in the medical-therapy group, p = 0.009) owing to a higher drop-out rate in the medical-therapy group.
+In the intention-to-treat cohort, 9 patients in the closure group and 16 in the medical-therapy group had a recurrence of stroke (HR with closure, 0.49; 95 % CI: 0.22 to 1.11; p = 0.08).
+The between-group difference in the rate of recurrent stroke was significant in the pre-specified per-protocol cohort (6 events in the closure group versus 14 events in the medical-therapy group; HR, 0.37; 95 % CI: 0.14 to 0.96; p = 0.03) and in the as-treated cohort (5 events versus 16 events; HR, 0.27; 95 % CI: 0.10 to 0.75; p = 0.007).
+Serious adverse events occurred in 23.0 % of the patients in the closure group and in 21.6 % in the medical-therapy group (p = 0.65).
+Procedure-related or device-related serious adverse events occurred in 21 of 499 patients in the closure group (4.2 %), but the rate of atrial fibrillation (AF) or device thrombus was not increased.
+The authors concluded that, in the primary intention-to-treat analysis, there was no significant benefit associated with closure of a PFO in adults who had had a cryptogenic ischemic stroke.
+However, closure was superior to medical therapy alone in the pre-specified per-protocol and as-treated analyses, with a low rate of associated risks.

 Percutaneous transcatheter closure of patent ductus arteriosus (PDA) is an established procedure in the pediatric field.
 In a multi-center clinical trial (n = 484, median age of the patients at catheterization was 1.8 years, with a range 0.2 to 70.7 years), Pass et al (2004) found that moderate to large PDAs can be effectively and safely closed using the Amplatzer ductal occluder, with excellent initial and 1-year results.
 These authors concluded that this device should obviate the need for multiple coils or surgical intervention for these defects.
 Butera et al (2004) reported that in experienced hands, percutaneous closure of moderate to large PDA in very young symptomatic children is safe, effectively closes the PDA, and solves clinical problems.
 An assessment of endovascular closure of PDA conducted by the National Institute for Clinical Excellence (NICE, 2004) concluded that there is adequate evidence to support the use of this procedure.